Big Data may Help in Curing Cancer

 Along with patient history and diagnostic imaging data, genetic data is playing a vital tool in the battle against cancer.
 As the cost of DNA sequencing has plummeted over decades, the gathering of detailed genetic information on both the patient and the tumor has become far more conventional.
 This enhances the amount of data available to scientists.

 Today researchers not only look into the genetic code of cancer cells that were originally the source of disease.
-They can also compare them with the DNA of metastases, or secondary tumors, that develops.
+They can also compare them with the DNA of metastases, or secondary tumors, that develop.

 To make this kind of insight more available, patient databases from different sources such as hospitals, universities, and non-profit organizations need to be linked up.
 Then researchers can access patient biopsy reports from other sources.
 This data gives a wider view of the cancer database.